 The Acropolis began gaining religious significance during the 8th century BC when the cult of Athena, the city’s patron goddess, was established.
 Though, it wasn’t until the 5th century BC – during the ‘golden age’ of Athens, when the city was empowered by its victory over the Persians – that most of the sites here were built.

-The Acropolis’ structures were developed by a talented group of architects and sculptors, including the famous Iktinos, Pheidias, and Alkamenes.
+The Acropolis’ structures were built by a talented group of architects and sculptors, including the famous Iktinos, Pheidias, and Alkamenes.
 They transformed an unassuming hill into a unique complex that became the home of classical Greek art and thought.
-Many experts see the Acropolis as the birthplace of democracy, theatre, philosophy, and the concept of freedom and expression of speech.
+Many see the Acropolis as the birthplace of democracy, theatre, philosophy, and ideas of freedom and expression of speech.

 2. Olympia, Peloponnese